mvujovich/IA22/README.md

 <p>Created for IB CS 2020-22</p>

 ### TODOs (ordered):
-- Add moderation screen with approval/denial for comments
 - Connect comment view to post tables from non-home views
 - Connect moderation items to other profile views
 - Add ability to save posts from post table views